rextechs/AzureIoTBootcamp/Day1-HOL1.md

 ## Step 1 : Create an instance of IoT Hub

+In this step, we will create an instance of Azure IoT Hub using [Azure Portal](https://portal.azure.com)

 ### Step 1.1 : Login to http://portal.azure.com

 Open a browser and navigate to http://portal.azure.com, then follow sign in prompt to sign in to your Azure account